silverstripe/api.silverstripe.org/README.md

 SilverStripe API docs for the core system in different versions, generated through *PHPDocumentor*.

-The documentation is generated from svn working copies located in `svn/`.
+The documentation is generated from svn working copies located in `src/`.
 This folder is initially empty, the working copies are created through `makedocs.sh`.
 The PHP code does not have to be accessible through the website, all documents are static HTML files.
+All generated content should be stored in the `htdocs/` subfolder.

 # Requirements